takanory/slides/20190917pyconjp/PITCHME.md

 ### Summary of Slackbot

 * We can COMMUNICATE with Slackbot
-* Slackbot can handle ARGUMENTS in messages
+* Slackbot can handle PARAMETERS in messages
 * Slackbot can send messages in VARIOUS formats

 Note:
-I think that you understand Slackbot can do various things.
+I think you understood Slackbot can do various things.
 Next,...

 ---